-…they often have manoeuvres or exercises they know will bring relief
+…they often have manoeuvres or exercises they have discovered that bring relief

 …they may well have had therapeutic adjustment or correction of their structural organisation, via skeletal and/or fascial manipulation, such as osteopathy, or deep tissue massage

-…and they have often discovered the limits of pain medication.
+…and they have often discovered the limitations of pain medication.

-I am not saying that other methods do not work, but rather that people often only discover Feldenkrais as an alternative approach only after they have not experienced the improvements they were hoping for from some of the other therapeutic methods available––it is frustrating that only those already in the know tend to come to us at the earlier, more malleable stages of a chronic or recurring condition.
+I am not saying that other methods do not work, they certainly do.
+However, people often come looking for Feldenkrais as an alternative approach only after they have not experienced the improvements they were hoping for from some of the other therapeutic methods available––it is frustrating that only those already in the know are likely to come to us at the earlier, more malleable stages of a developing condition.

 Beginning the investigation…

-I begin by asking questions, like any good detective should; where, what, how long, how often, sleep patterns, what relieves the pain, what exacerbates it?
-And of course at the same time I am observing how this person moves and behaves – this is particularly important as I already know that the solution is going to involve a change in the way they act.
-This is not a cavalier statement – if you are already moving and acting in an ideal way why on earth would you develop a problem that is so intractable?
+I begin by asking questions, as any detective should; where; what exactly; how long for; how often; sleep patterns; what brings relief, and what exacerbates?
+And of course at the same time I am observing the way this person moves and behaves – this is particularly important as I already know that the solution is going to involve a change in the way they perform everyday actions.
+I am not making a cavalier assumption – if you are already moving and acting in an ideal way, why on earth would you develop such an intractable problem?

 Gathering the evidence…

-*I know bodymind is awkward, but I will have to keep using it till something better comes along; they are not separate in any scientifically valid way, and language that perpetuates the idea that they are perpetuates a medical paradigm in sore need of updating.
+*I know bodymind is awkward, but I will keep using it till something better comes along; our different functional elements are not separate in any scientifically valid way, and language that perpetuates the idea that they are is also perpetuating a medical paradigm in dire need of revision.

 Some pains are easy to figure out – if you fall and twist your ankle you know exactly why you are in pain.
-Some pains require a little more explanation; if your wrists hurt you after a day in front of the computer it is natural and not unreasonable to make the same clear connection, but this time the story is more complex.
-Of course it is, or no one would be able to sit in front of a computer all day without wrist pain.
-You may feel that you meet so many people with the same problem that the connection is proven, but actually these kinds of pain are as varied as the people who experience them.
-The shorthand way to talk about that is to talk about “posture” – the problem with that is the way people then set about “improving” their posture.
+Some pains require a little more explanation; if your wrist/s hurt you after a day in front of the computer, it is natural – and not unreasonable – to make a connection, but this time the story may be more complex.
+In fact it usually is more complex, or no one would be able to sit in front of a computer all day without developing wrist pain.

 What is posture?

-One way to think about posture is that it is the position you come to when you are at rest– thus the ‘posture’ of a pendulum is hanging vertically.
-As a very young child you spent a lot of time experimenting with your balance until you could stand upright, with your big clever skull balanced over your newly sort-of-stable feet –not an easy task, and therefore a pretty rewarding achievement.
+One way to define posture is that it is the position you come to when you are at rest––thus the ‘posture’ of a pendulum is hanging vertically downward.
+As a very young child you spent a lot of time experimenting with your balance until you could stand upright, with your big, clever head balanced over your newly sort-of-stable feet––not an easy task, and therefore a pretty rewarding achievement.
 Many children shout in triumph on reaching this milestone, or clap in delight, like this little girl:

 Because this process takes commitment from both client and practitioner to get to the heart of the pain mystery I have an ongoing package deal of 3 one-to-one sessions, to be taken within 30 days, to make that commitment as affordable as possible – don’t hesitate to call me to talk about your own situation without feeling that you have to be ready to make a booking, I am happy to chat about what I do and give you time to think it over.
-The self-use detective is always interested in your puzzle.
-If you would like to understand the process a little better you can see a sample of a lesson filmed by the Guild and featuring my colleague Scott Clark with a newly-qualified Feldenkrais practitioner:
+The self-use detective is always interested in your mystery––don’t hesitate to get in touch and ask me more questions.